Part of our Wedding Debates series | Originally published July 2025 | Updated for 2026

 Can we provide our own alcohol?

 Often yes, but check your venue’s policies.
-You may need a licensed bartender even for BYO.
+You may need a licensed bartender even for BYO, and venues typically charge corkage fees ($10-40 per bottle).
+Confirm licensing requirements and insurance coverage needed.

 What if only some guests drink?